Rice University’s Student Newspaper — Since 1916

 “My opponent, Brian Babin, was running unopposed even though he breached his oath of office by participating in the fake elector plan and not certifying the election,” Steele wrote in an email to the Thresher.
 “He has also never condemned the actions of Jan.
 6.”

 The “fake elector” plan Steele refers to was part of Trump’s attempt to overturn the 2020 election results, which declared President Joe Biden the winner.
-Trump and his administration asked Republican state officials to not certify the election results.
+Trump and his administration asked Republican state officials not to certify the election results.

 “I believe in year-round, sustained, targeted voter engagement that meets real needs and supports community cohesion,” Cook, a Democrat, wrote in an email to the Thresher.
 “We will never see the change in Texas that we seek until we increase voter turnout.”